-However, there are still plenty of cloud skeptics out there, wondering whether all of those who have gone before them are further on the path to demise … from a security standpoint, that is.
+However, there are still plenty of cloud skeptics out there, wondering whether all of those who have gone before them are further on the path to demise—from a security standpoint, that is.

 We believe the skeptics can rest easy.
 Cloud service providers (CSP) know that their profitability and reputation depend on their ability to maintain security for customer data.
-Therefore, security is a focus for all the CSPs, and they’ve each made significant investments in physical security and hiring security expertise.
+Therefore, security is a focus for all the CSPs, and they’ve each made significant investments in physical security and hiring security experts.

 One reason that some of us struggle with putting data in the cloud is that we have a warm and fuzzy feeling about having our data physically close.
 We believe that if the data is in our own data centers—at the end of the hallway—then it’s somehow more secure.

-The reality is that the physical location of the data really has little to do with its security.
+The reality is that the physical location of the data has little to do with its security.
 What affects security most is access and control.
 If we’re honest with ourselves, how many times have we walked past the data center to find the door propped open with a box fan?
 How many times have we seen an unescorted visitor roaming that same hallway looking for the restroom?

 Here are five reasons why your data might just be safer in the cloud.

-Reason #1: Physical access
+Reason #1: Physical Access

 Unlike most of the environments we’ve all worked in, CSPs have incredible standards for physical access controls.
-If you don’t believe me, check out some of the data center tours that are posted to YouTube.
+If you don’t believe me, check out some of the data center tours that are posted on YouTube.

 CSPs exercise security defense in layers, starting with having very restricted access to the places where customers’ data is stored.
-Authorized employees must pass through security gates and fences, security guards and surveillance cameras.
-The buildings are designed with man traps and limited ingress and egress points and are also equipped with biometric scanners.
+Authorized employees must pass through security gates and fences, security guards, and surveillance cameras.
+The buildings are designed with mantraps and limited ingress and egress points and are also equipped with biometric scanners.
 Additionally, anytime an employee has to perform any kind of maintenance within the data center, the work is rigorously audited.
 Those employees even have to have proprietary hardware and chips in their badges or other devices in order to be authenticated and allowed inside the data center.

-The TL;DR: Most businesses couldn’t achieve this level of physical security on their own, given the sheer amount of resources you’d need to do it, like real estate, personnel and technology.
+The TL;DR: Most businesses couldn’t achieve this level of physical security on their own, given the sheer amount of resources you’d need to do it, like real estate, personnel, and technology.